drmturner/Forensic-Sandbox/README.md

    - Execute this script as an administrator to configure the system for optical media dependencies and task automation.

 2. Sandbox Files:
-   - Optical Media Watcher.xml
+   - OpticalMedialogger.xml
      - Description: This is an XML file that defines a Task Scheduler task.
-It monitors for optical media data mounting.
+It monitors for optical media data mounting and launches the opticalwritelog.ps1 files.
      - Purpose: To automate logging when optical drives are initialized and media are loaded.
 Launches at user login.
-   - opticalwatcher.ps1
+   - opticalwritelog.ps1
      - Description: A PowerShell script that handles operations related to logging optical media.
      - Purpose: Writes to the event log when optical media is loaded to Event ID 2001.
 Runs continuously in the background.
-   - Update and Launch Sandbox on USB Insertion.xml
+   - Start Sandbox.xml
-     - Description: An XML file designed for Task Scheduler that updates and launches the Windows Sandbox feature upon optical media or USB media insertion.
+     - Description: An XML file designed for Task Scheduler that launches sandboxconfig.ps1 when event code 2001 (new optical storage media) or 2003 (new USB storage media).
-     - Purpose: Automates the process of starting a secure sandbox environment whenever a USB device is connected, enhancing system security.
+     - Purpose: Automates the process of starting a secure sandbox environment whenever a USB device or optical media is loaded.
-   - updatelogwritelocation.ps1
+   - sandboxconfig.ps1
      - Description: A PowerShell script to launch and configure a custom Sandbox environment.
      - Purpose: Displays GUI to the user as it runs through detection and configuration of the Windows Sandbox based upon the media loaded and/or selected.
+Requires no user interaction unless multiple drives are detected.
+Ignores the System Root Drive

 ## Additional Features
-Debug Logging: Both scripts provide detailed logging to a file (OpticalMediaSetup.log) located in the system’s temporary directory (%Temp%).
+Debug Logging: Both scripts provide detailed logging to a file (DependencySetup.log and SandboxErrors-[timestamp].log) located in the Sandbox directory.
 Logs include timestamps for all operations and error messages for troubleshooting.

 ## Use Cases

 ### Current Use Cases
-- Automating the initial setup of systems to enable Windows Sandbox.
-- Streamlining the configuration of custom event logging and task scheduling.
 - Forensics for Police

-### Potential Use Cases
 - Anything that requires JIT admin access in an isolated environment
-- Malware Forensics
+- Malware Forensics for security teams

 ## Installation